DOE Info & Community Updates

 Hudson Guild SHSAT

 This is a free tutoring program in partnership with Tutorverse for students in the 7th grade that are looking to take the SHSAT test in the 8th grade or need additional academic support.
-Families can apply by clicking the link here.
+Families can apply.
 If you have any additional questions, please contact the Middle School Program Director, Ashley Bermudez at firstname.lastname@example.org or call/text (646) 883-4015.
 If SHSAT isn't for you, we also have free after-school and a Learning Lab Program.

 Common Denominator is a non-profit organization that teaches middle school students to navigate and enjoy math through holistic assessments and skill development while instilling agency and math confidence at a critical age.
 It is offering free math tutoring, in-person and remote, to 5th - 8th graders.